 The Citi Prestige comes with a respectable 50,000 ThankYou points if you spend at least $4,000 in the first three months.
 This sign-up bonus is redeemable for $500 in travel if you book through the ThankYou Travel center—effectively offsetting your entire annual fee in the first year.

 While this is a solid bonus, Chase Sapphire Reserve® has a similar welcome offer for qualifying cardholders.
-But 60,000 Chase points (after you spend $4,000 on purchases in the first three months from account opening) is worth $900 in travel—or 50 percent more—if redeemed through Chase Ultimate Rewards.
+But 50,000 Chase points (after you spend $4,000 on purchases in the first three months from account opening) is worth $750 in travel—or 50 percent more—if redeemed for travel through Chase Ultimate Rewards.

 The Citi Prestige earns Citi ThankYou points, which provide a solid 1:1 value toward travel through Citi.
 Luckily, there is a good variety of redemption options, but it’s hard to squeeze extra value out of your points without utilizing Citi travel transfer partners.
 Waiting till the right moment is no problem, though, since your points won’t expire as long as your account stays open.
 However, points that are shared with another account expire in 90 days and purchased points must be used within a year.